 To better understand behavior related to the application of fertilizer, three new questions about fertilizer were added to the 2013 survey.
-Among those who fertilize their lawn, 73 percent have never had or were not sure if their soil had been tested for fertility or pH and one third reported using a slow release N fertilizer.
-When asked where they get information to decide when and how much fertilizer to apply the top three most commonly selected responses were "Follow directions on the bag" (52%), followed by "Lawn service conducts the applications" (27%), and then "Follow soil test results / recommendations" (7%).
+Among those who fertilize their lawn, 69 percent have never had or were not sure if their soil had been tested for fertility or pH and four-in-ten reported using a slow release N fertilizer.
+When asked where they get information to decide when and how much fertilizer to apply the top three most commonly selected responses were "Follow directions on the bag" (52%), followed by "Lawn service conducts the applications" (31%), and then "Eyeball it based on size of lawn" (7%).

-The majority of respondents take their vehicle to a service station to change their oil (85%) or take used oil to a gas station or hazmat facility for recycling (11%).
-Only one percent of Northern Virginians store used motor oil in their garage, place it in the trash or dump it down the storm drain.
+The majority of respondents take their vehicle to a service station to change their oil (85%) or take used oil to a gas station or hazmat facility for recycling (10%).
+Only two percent of Northern Virginians reported storing used motor oil in their garage, placing it in the trash or dumping it down the storm drain.